By Kirstine Schiess Højmose, Fotografisk Center

 NORDIC EXCHANGE – INNER AND OUTER LANDSCAPES

-The exhibition is the first project in Fotografisk Center’s new network Nordic Exchange – a network project made to help facilitate exhibitions, collaborations and exchanges between young artists working with photography.
+The exhibition is the first project in Fotografisk Center’s newly started network Nordic Exchange – a network project made to help facilitate exhibitions, collaborations and exchanges between young artists working with photography.

-For more info on exhibition and network take a look at this previous blog post: http://blog.photography.dk/2014/02/08/nordiske-udvekslinger-indre-og-ydre-landskaber-nordic-exchange-inner-and-outer-landscapes/
+For more info on exhibition and network have a look at this previous blog post: http://blog.photography.dk/2014/02/08/nordiske-udvekslinger-indre-og-ydre-landskaber-nordic-exchange-inner-and-outer-landscapes/

 Johan Bergström was born in Piteå, Sweden, in 1978.
 He lives and works in Stockholm.
 Bergström graduated from School of Photography, Gothenburg University, Sweden in 2007.

 In many of his works Johan Bergström deals with our relation to history, memory and how looking back is often mixed with nostalgia and a somehow ignorant view of the past.
 He is not creating harsh critique but with a hint of irony and a complicated love affair with nostalgia itself he tells stories of how we make up images and stories of the past and how tales are being made up to show the world in a certain way.